Ōoku: The Inner Chambers: Iemitsu

-As Arikoto interacted with Chie, he learned of her many painful pasts in which she had been taken in the place of the Shogun and stripped of her life as a woman.
+As Arikoto interacted with Chie, he learned of her difficult upbringing in which she was forced to take the place of the Shogun, and stripped of her life as a woman.
 Arikoto affirmed Chie's existence as a woman, and Chie also fell in love with him.
 Filled with affection, Chie began to show her original intelligence and talent for politics.

-After the death of Lady Kasuga, Chie announced the death of the original Iemitsu to all the Feudal Lords in Japan and declared that she would assume the title of Iemitsu herself and rule the country as a female Shogun.
-The Lords, who had been suffering from a decline in the number of male heirs, followed suit, and it became the basic rule that women would inherit the governorship.
+After the death of Lady Kasuga, Chie announced the death of the original Iemitsu to all the feudal lords in Japan and declared that she would assume the title of Iemitsu herself and rule the country as a female Shogun.
+The lords, who had been suffering from a decline in the number of male heirs, followed suit, and it became the basic rule that women would inherit the governorship.